coreos/docs/running-coreos/platforms/vmware/index.md

 mkdir coreos
 ovftool coreos_production_vmware_insecure.vmx coreos/coreos.insecure.ovf
 ```
-NOTE: This uses defaults and creates a single core, 1024mb type 4 VM when deployed.
+NOTE: This uses defaults and creates a single core, 1024MB type 4 VM when deployed.
 To change before deployment, see ovftool --help or manually edit the coreos.insecure.ovf If you do manually edit the OVF file, you will also need to recalculate the SHA1 and update the coreos.insecure.mf accordingly

-Above step creates the following files in ../coreos/
+The above step creates the following files in ../coreos/:
 ```
   coreos.insecure-disk1.vmdk
   coreos.insecure.ovf